 There is a deep cultural understanding of the communication and mentoring pathways required to support the participation of Indigenous people in business and employment.
 With the ideology of ‘job first, training second’, our clients can trust that we are committed to providing quality opportunities and successful employment outcomes.

-One of Weilwun’s key strategies to recruit and develop the Indigenous workforce is to provide accredited training through the Weilwun Training Academy, Soon to Commence in 2019. wider mining, civil, construction and waste recycling sectors Trainees undertaking the program have access to industry-recognised mentors and supervisors to ensure their maintained improvement and ongoing learning, and facilities such as state-of-the-art simulators.
+One of Weilwun’s key strategies to recruit and develop the Indigenous workforce is to provide accredited training through the Weilwun Training Academy, wider mining, civil, construction and waste recycling sectors Trainees undertaking the program have access to industry-recognised mentors and supervisors to ensure their maintained improvement and ongoing learning, and facilities such as state-of-the-art simulators.
 Upon successful completion of the Training Academy, trainees can expect long-term, guaranteed employment with Weilwun or within the wider mining, civil, and construction sectors.